Home Page

 February 11, 2026

-Mushroom hike at Tilden Nature Center.
+Mushroom Hike at Tilden Nature Center (2 of 3).
 I attended another Mushroom Hike at Tilden Nature Center (this is the second hike in a series of three mushroom hikes).
 This time our leader was Paula Urtecho, who is very knowledgeable and managed to find many mushrooms, despite having almost no rain for the last month.
 The group was very engaged and eager to see all the specimens possible.
 One of the home-schooled kids on the hike was also very knowledgeable and helped find a lot of specimens (his go-to guide is All That the Rain Promises and More).

 Hike leader describes the parts of a mushroom